 - the claim is based on an act or omission that took place in Israel;

-- the claim is with respect to harm caused to the plaintiff in Israel by the defendant's product, service or action, provided that the defendant could have anticipated the harm happening in Israel, and is in the business of international commerce or service-providing in a significant scope.
+- the claim is in respect of harm caused to the plaintiff in Israel by the defendant's product, service or action, provided that the defendant could have anticipated the harm happening in Israel and is in the business of international commerce or providing service in a significant scope.
 This rule is applicable even when the defendant, being a company, performs international commerce or service-providing functions de facto through an affiliated person/company (as defined in the new CPR); and

 v Expert witnesses